sniperkit/snk.fork.usametov-tagsort-microservice/TagSortService/MiGG/README.md

 * we can unload heavy background jobs from web server to hadoop/spark/storm...
 * machine-learning tools have become much more approachable than before

+With all that above why not re-animate KiGG?
+The KiGG has died, long live the MiGG !